ArixZajicek/booru-bg/README.md

 `"rootDir": "."` is just the base directory prepended to all sets' download directories.

+`"simultaneousDownloads": 8` - The maximum number of concurrent downloads.
+Increase this if you have a fast PC and internet, decrease on limited devices or bandwidth.

 `"defaults": {...}` - The default parameters for all sets, to be used when omitted from each set below.
 Will use built-in parameters if there is no value here or in a set.

 ### Sets